rockycape/rockycape.github.io/saVage.md

 - ### What is the average age of the SemperFi Esports's players?
 	Average players age of current team is 23

+ Previously saVage has been a member of various CS2 eSport teams including:

+Encore - saVage and all other team members left April 2023 Vertex - saVage left February 2023

 ![](/assets/saVage-departs-Vertex-Feb2023.jpeg)